cardinalcss/cardinalcss/README.md

 Find something broken?
 Have ideas or feature requests?
 Please [submit an issue](https://github.com/cbracco/Cardinal/issues/new) here on Github.
 Or, if you are feeling especially motivated, write some code and submit a pull request!

 When doing so, please checkout a new feature branch, and submit your pull request from it.
 Do not submit pull requests from your `master` branch.
+Please and thank you.

 ## Colophon